 A large security ﬁrm approached the Workplace Mental Health Institute to assist in the delivery of a Wellbeing Program for their 5,000+ employees, located in all states and territories around Australia.
 Initially they wanted to discover the degree to which mental health problems were present amongst their employees, who were geographically dispersed, of diverse cultural backgrounds, and often working in isolation and/or in remote locations.

 The initial assessment demonstrated some interesting results – the levels of depression amongst employees including those in management and supervisory positions, was estimated to be 3 times the national average, and anxiety amongst employee was double the national average.
-This represented an unexpected risk to the organisation that needed to be addressed.
+This represented an unexpected risk to the organization that needed to be addressed.
 In addition the assessment revealed that current eﬀorts to provide avenues of support were not being communicated eﬀectively and not having the desired result for employees.

 The results also indicated 10 key areas to focus interventions going forward, which would be likely to produce the greatest ROI in terms of reducing the degree of work-related mental distress, reduce the number of psychological injury claims, HR issues, and absenteeism.
 A comprehensive action plan is now in place with a 12 month timeframe for follow up assessment.